tessercat/daoistic-data/blog/being-there/notes.md

   Thatching well, no ropes to bind, but can't be loosened.
   Making friends well / a good outcome, no standard to promise, but can't be taken apart.

-The last two expressions are tricky.
 I think the variable character in the 而不可 expression refers to the skill of the 善 expression.

 I think it's interesting
-that most characters in the 善 expressions have literal or figurative definitions that have something to do with 善行 as *good conduct*.
+that most characters in the 善 expressions have literal or figurative definitions that align with 善行 as *good conduct*.

 善救 is an expression that appears in this poem and in _Guliang Zhuan_,